Missing Massachusetts woman’s husband arrested

 COHASETTE, Mass.
 (WWLP) – The husband of missing 39-year-old mother Ana Walshe was arrested, authorities announced Sunday.

-46-year-old Brian Walshe was arrested and charged with misleading a police investigation.
+46-year-old Brian Walshe was arrested and charged with imitation of a witness, thereby misleading a police investigation.
+He pleaded not guilty in court Monday morning.

 According to the Cohasset Police Department, Ana Walshe was last seen at her home shortly after midnight on Jan.
 1. Cohasset lies roughly 20 miles southeast of Boston.